 How do cats become deaf?

 Cats can lose their hearing as they age, just as many humans do.
 Generally, this is a gradual process, so it may be difficult to notice.
-The eardrums become less flexible, and sounds are not transmitted as effectively.
-Typically, these cats will show subtle behavior changes like not coming when we call them or not noticing when we arrive home from work.
+The eardrums become less flexible and sounds are not transmitted as effectively.
+Typically, these cats show subtle behavior changes, like not coming when called or not noticing when you arrive home from work.
 Chronic ear infections that rupture the ear drum and spread to the middle and inner ear can also lead to deafness.

-Some cats are born partially or completely deaf because of a genetic defect; this is called “congenital deafness.”
+Some cats are born partially or completely deaf because of a genetic defect; this is called congenital deafness.
 In most cases of congenital deafness, the deafness is pigment related, and most of these cats have an all-white or mostly white haircoat.
-These cats are not albino, which is a complete lack of all pigment.
-They do have color in the irises of their eyes, and they may have color in their skin or in part of their haircoat.
+These cats are not albino (which is a complete lack of pigment), as they do have color in the irises of their eyes, and they may have color in their skin or in part of their haircoat.
 It is a myth that every white cat is deaf, or that white cats with blue eyes, green eyes, or one of each are always deaf.

 How will I know if my cat is deaf?

-It may be easier to notice deafness when only one cat is present in the home.
+It may be easier to notice deafness when only one cat is in the home.
 The cat may sleep very soundly.
 You may also notice that she startles more easily.
 Or she may not notice when you enter the room.
-To determine if your cat is deaf, clap your hands or rattle your keys when she’s facing away from you.
-No reaction?
-Then it’s a good bet your cat is deaf.
+To determine if your cat is deaf, clap your hands or rattle your keys when she is facing away from you.
+If there is no reaction, then there is a good chance that your cat is deaf.

-Are there any special health worries associated with deafness in cats?
+Are there any special health concerns associated with deafness in cats?

 No. Deafness in cats is generally not linked to any special health concerns.